Kagbeni (film)

 Kagbeni is a 2008 Nepali movie, loosely based on W. W. Jacobs's 1902 horror short story The Monkey's Paw.
 Kagbeni is the directorial debut of Bhusan Dahal.
-The name of the movie is taken from a tourist place Kagbeni situated in the valley of the Kali Gandaki, which is a 2-hour side trek from Muktinath.
-Kagbeni is considered to be a movie which changed the way people look at Nepali cinema, because it is seen as first successful non-commercial movie in Nepal which was able to leave its mark in the film industry.
-In present time, non-commercial movies are often described as 'post- Kagbeni era films' by Nepali critics.
+The name of the movie is taken from a tourist place Kagbeni in the valley of the Kali Gandaki, which is a two-hour trek from Muktinath.
+Kagbeni is considered to be a movie which changed the way people look at Nepali cinema, because it is seen as the first successful non-commercial movie in Nepal which was able to leave its mark in the film industry.
+Nepali critics now often describe non-commercial movies as 'post- Kagbeni era films'.
 Kagbeni was one of the few Nepali films during its time to manifest cinematography as one of the important elements in cinema.